Almost all the common techniques for propagating your katsura tree will work.

 - However, for areas with cold winters, it’s also possible to wait.

 Time your sowing so that seedlings may be transplanted to the ground either in spring (with regular watering) or in fall (less need for watering).
 Germination takes less than two weeks.
-Allow for one month growth before transplanting.
+Use charcoal against damping, and allow for one month growth before transplanting.